-▲ DANGER
+A DANGER

 To avoid the possibility of fire, do not install the unit in an area where combustible gas may generate, flow, stagnate, or leak.
-Failure to do so will cause serious bodily injury or death.
+Installing the unit in an area containing combustible gas will cause serious bodily injury or death.
 Before beginning installation, read the safety summary at the beginning of this manual.

-Select a location for installing the wall-mounted indoor unit (IDU) that meets the following conditions:
+Select a location for installing the Art Cool Mirror wall-mounted indoor unit (IDU) that meets the following conditions:

-- · Where there is enough structural strength to bear the weight of the unit - · Where air circulation will not be blocked - · Where noise prevention is taken into consideration - · Ensure there is sufficient space from the ceiling and floor - · Locate the indoor unit in a location where it can be easily connected to the outdoor unit/branch distribution unit - Include space for drainage to ensure condensate flows properly out of the unit when it is in cooling mode - · Use a level indicator to ensure the unit is installed on a level plane
+- · Where there is enough structural strength to bear the weight of the unit. - Where air circulation will not be blocked. - · Where noise prevention is taken into consideration. - · Ensure there is sufficient space from the ceiling and floor. - Locate the indoor unit in a location where it can be easily connected to the outdoor unit / branch distribution unit. - · Include space for drainage to ensure condensate flows properly out of the unit when it is in cooling mode. - · Use a level indicator to ensure the unit is installed on a level plane.

-The unit may be damaged, may malfunction, and/or will not operate as designed if installed in any of the following conditions:
+The unit may be damaged, may malfunction, and / or will not operate as designed if installed in any of the following conditions:

-- Do not install the unit where it will be subjected to direct thermal radiation from other heat sources. - O Do not install the unit in an area where combustible gas may generate, flow, stagnate, or leak. - O Do not install the unit in a location where acidic solution and spray (sulfur) are often used. - On Do not use the unit in environments where oil, steam, or sulfuric gas are present. - Do not install additional ventilation products on the chassis of the unit. - Do not install the unit near high-frequency generator sources. - O Do not install the unit near a doorway.
+- O Do not install the unit where it will be subjected to direct thermal radiation from other heat sources. - On not install the unit in an area where combustible gas may generate, flow, stagnate, or leak. - On not install the unit in a location where acidic solution and spray (sulfur) are often used. - Do not use the unit in environments where oil, steam, or sulfuric gas are present. - On not install additional ventilation products on the chassis of the unit. - Do not install the unit near high-frequency generator sources. - O Do not install the unit near a doorway.